nical/lyon/README.md

 There is also a toy [command-line tool](cli) to tessellate SVG path from your favorite terminal.

-Have a look at the [gfx-rs example](examples/gfx_logo) to see how integrating the tessellators in a renderer can look like.
+Have a look at the [basic](examples/gfx_basic) and [advanced](examples/gfx_advanced) gfx-rs examples to see how integrating the tessellators in a renderer can look like.

 ## TODO